pycon-mentored-sprints/mentored-sprints-website/mentor_resources.rst

 https://us.pycon.org/2020/about/code-of-conduct/

 Thank you again for your time to mentor!
 We are grateful for your work in open source and Python.
-See you soon in Cleveland!

 Please do not hesitate to reach us if you have additional questions or would like an extra bit of help preparing your project for the sprint.

-Tania, Nina, Katia, Cherry and Valery
+The mentored sprints organisers.